-Hong Kong leader aborts policy speech as lawmakers disrupt session
+Embattled Hong Kong leader unveils measures to ease housing crunch

+HONG KONG (Reuters) - Hong Kong leader Carrie Lam announced measures aimed at easing a housing shortage on Wednesday as she battles to restore confidence in her administration and address widespread discontent after four months of anti-government protests.

-HONG KONG (Reuters) - Hong Kong leader Carrie Lam was forced to abandon her annual policy address on Wednesday after some lawmakers jeered as she began speaking, causing an unprecedented cancellation of the speech in the legislature of the Chinese-ruled city.
+Lam had earlier been forced to abort her annual policy address after some lawmakers jeered as she began speaking, causing an unprecedented cancellation of the speech in the legislature of the Chinese-ruled city.

-Lam, who has rejected calls to stand down, had been set to announce a raft of property initiatives, in a bid to restore confidence in her administration after more than four months of anti-government protests.

-She will deliver the address via video at 12:15 p.m.
-(0415 GMT) according to a statement from the government.
+The Beijing-backed Lam later gave her speech over a video feed, saying her government would drastically increase the number of housing projects and accelerate the sale of public housing schemes.

+Anger over sky-high property prices, especially among the young, is widely believed to have fueled the at times violent protests that have rocked the city for months.

+Major developers, including Henderson Land, New World Development and Sun Hung Kai Properties, are sitting on “no less than 1,000 hectares” of agricultural land, according to government estimates.

+Before Hong Kong returned from British to Chinese rule in 1997, the colonial administration often deployed the ordinance to take property for public use, offering compensation to landowners.

-Pro-democracy lawmakers shouted “five demands, not one less” as they heckled Lam, who faces immense pressure to regain trust and resolve the city’s biggest political crisis in decades, in a disruption that forced the meeting to be adjourned twice.
+Earlier, pro-democracy lawmakers shouted “five demands, not one less” as they heckled Lam, who faces immense pressure to regain trust and resolve the city’s biggest political crisis in decades, in a disruption that forced the meeting to be adjourned twice.

+The dissenting legislators managed to project the call for “five demands, not one less”, which has become one of the pr-democracy movement’s rallying cry, onto a backdrop behind Lam as she tried to deliver her speech.

-The expression has become one of the movement’s rallying calls, referring to protesters’ five main demands, which include universal suffrage and an independent inquiry into what they say has been excessive force by police in dealing with demonstrations.
+The demands include universal suffrage and an independent inquiry into what they say has been excessive force by police in dealing with demonstrations.

-Some of the lawmakers wore masks of Chinese President Xi Jinping inside the chamber as they held up posters calling for the five demands to be met.
+Some of the protesting lawmakers wore masks of Chinese President Xi Jinping inside the chamber.

-Pro-democracy legislator Tanya Chan said Lam was to blame for causing Hong Kong’s chaos and suffering over the past four months.
+Pro-democracy legislator Tanya Chan said Lam was to blame for Hong Kong’s chaos.

 “Both her hands are soaked with blood,” an emotional Chan told a news conference after the policy session.